 With your doctor’s permission, usually around six weeks post-op, you may begin applying silicone gel or scar cream.
 In addition to creams or gel, there are also silicone adhesive strips or sheets that work well to reduce the tension on the incision site.
 These silicone sheets also work to fade the scar over time.
-They do so by providing hydration to recent incisions to prevent overdrying, itchiness, and pain as well as the development of excess scar tissue.
-You can purchase these over the counter scar sheets at your local drugstore.
+They do so by providing hydration to recent incisions to prevent overdrying, itchiness, and pain, as well as the development of excess scar tissue.
+You can purchase over-the-counter scar sheets at your local drugstore.

 Other scar revisions are also an option, like laser therapy, for example.
-Laser therapy works to penetrate both the outer and inner layer of skin to reduce pigmentation.
+Laser therapy works to penetrate both the outer and inner layers of skin to reduce pigmentation.

 While your scars are healing, there are some behaviors that you should avoid to reduce scarring and promote healing.
 The behaviors that you should avoid include:

 - Heavy lifting (until completely healed)

 - Excessive exfoliation, scratching, or scrubbing of the incision site

 It’s important that you discuss your scarring concerns with your surgeon to find out what to avoid and what post-breast lift treatment will work the most in your favor.